aura-automation/aura-automation.github.io/docs/usage.md

 $ aura extract [-Dnoprompt=true -Denv.name=(env name) -Dscope=(cell,server,cluster,node) -Dresource.name=(resource name)]
 # => Reports and ResourceXML files will be generated in AURA_REPO/resources directory.
 Run in noprompt mode for silent processes.

+$ aura extractAll [-Dnoprompt=true -Denv.name=(env name) -Dscope=(cell,server,cluster,node) ]
+# => Extract all supported configuration resources from all or requested scope.
+Reports and ResourceXML files will be generated in AURA_REPO/resources directory.
+Run in noprompt mode for silent processes.

 $ aura preview [-Dnoprompt=true -Denv.name=(env name)]
 # => Run this from location containing config and properties folder.
 All ResourceXML in config directory will be processed and reports will be generated in AURA_REPO/resources directory